awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 + Compared to public domains, VPC domains display less information in the console\.
 Specifically, the **Cluster health** tab does not include shard information, and the **Indices** tab isn't present\.
 + The domain endpoints take different forms \(`https://search-domain-name` vs\. `https://vpc-domain-name`\)\.
 + You can't apply IP\-based access policies to domains that reside within a VPC because security groups already enforce IP\-based access policies\.
-+ OpenSearch Service creates a service\-linked role when you create a domain in a VPC, but it doesn't need or create one if you only have public domains\.
-See [Service\-linked role for VPC access](#enabling-slr)\.

 ## Limitations<a name="vpc-limitations"></a>